-Mary Ziavras is the daughter of Greeks born in the Turkish Ottoman Empire at the turn
+Mary Ziavras is the daughter of Greeks who were born in the Turkish Ottoman Empire at

 Two of her published poems Whenever the Flag Catches Your Eye (2006) and When Sandcastles Washed Away (2009) were prize winners at the Chelmsford Public Library's annual Poetry Slam.

 Her poems The Isles of Greece (2008) and Behold the Banner of Hellenic Pride (2009) were published in The Merrimack Journal.
 Several of her short stories, memoires and poems appear in Voices, an anthology published by the Chelmsford Senior Center Writers in 2010.
 She is currently writing a book of memoires entitled Growing up Greek in the Bronx and a children's book entitled The Birds' Christmas.